 A Hidden Gem in the Gulf of Mexico

-A place unspoiled by tourism with the warmest of welcomes.
+A place unspoiled by tourism with amazing street art.

 This is day five of our epic, all-out, Indiana Jones vs. Tomb Raider, ten-day adventure to the Riviera Maya and Isla Holbox Mexico on the Yucatan Peninsula where we explored Mayan culture, mythology, and eco-adventure.
 Today we are at one of the best resorts in Mexico — the luxurious, boutique, Villas Flamingos where we spent a few days of island-style relaxation.

 This is a journal where you’ll find travel tips and highlights of our personal experiences.
 Follow from the beginning here!

 There’s nothing quite like waking up just as the sun begins to peek over the horizon to the sound of tropical birds and crashing waves.
 Except of course when it unravels in front of your floor to ceiling windows, above your private pool, from your luxury beach bungalow.

 This was the start of our first full day on Isla Holbox Mexico.
 I couldn’t have imagined it better.

 We rolled out of bed and in about three minutes were out the door.
 We headed straight for the beachside breakfast table.
 No shoes needed.